How to Balance Your Hormones with Food

 If you’ve replaced regular table salt in your diet with sea salt or mineral salt, good for you because that’s a healthy switch.
 However, you’ll need to make sure that you’re still getting plenty of iodine.
 To do this, I recommend adding lots of seafood and seaweed to your diet.
 (Personally, I’m a big fan of SeaSnax.)
 You can also take a supplement that provides 100% of your daily iodine requirement.

 4. Eating healthy fats is important for those with a hormone imbalance

 Fats like ghee, avocados, and coconut oil provide the building blocks of hormones.
 This is one of the reasons why eating healthy fats doesn’t make you fat—it helps you stay slim and energetic.

 5. A safe way to answer a hormone imbalance is by eating clean foods

 As often as possible, eat organic fruits and vegetables, and limit foods packaged in cans and plastic packaging.
 This will reduce the number of endocrine disruptors you get in your diet.

 What are the best foods to balance hormones?

-- Cruciferous Vegetables - Foods like broccoli and Brussels sprouts contain indole-3 carbinol, which helps your liver get rid of excess estrogen.
-(One caution: Limit cruciferous veggies if you have an underactive thyroid.)
+Foods like broccoli and brussels sprouts contain indole-3 carbinol, which helps your liver get rid of excess estrogen.
+(One caution: Limit cruciferous veggies if you have an under-active thyroid.)

-- Eating right - and adding bioidentical hormones if you need them—you can keep your hormones balanced at any age (even in those tricky perimenopause years).
+By eating right and adding bioidentical hormones if you need them—you can keep your hormones balanced at any age (even in those tricky perimenopause years).
 As a result, you’ll stay slim, you’ll be full of energy, and your jealous friends will ask: “How come you never age?”